 Since then, Paul has had some occasions when he was exposed to a cat and his allergic reaction did set in as usual.
 What did we do in those cases?
 I made him a capsule with ten drops of lavender and filled the rest with a quality vegetable oil (like olive oil).
 After one capsule, he always gets immediate relief.
 Sometimes he will take a second capsule a few hours later, just to knock any remaining symptoms off for good.

-There are other essential oils that people have found to be good natural allergy remedies as well.
-These would include German chamomile, peppermint, and a couple of oil blends called R.C. and Raven.
+There are other essential oils that people have also found to help when contending with allergies.
+These include German chamomile, peppermint, and a couple of oil blends called R.C. and Raven.

-When an allergy seems to be connected to an emotional issue, some have benefited from an oil blend called harmony, which contains geranium, rosewood, lavender, as well as other essential oils.
+When an allergy seems to be connected to an emotional issue, some have benefited from an oil blend called harmony, which contains geranium, rosewood, and lavender.

-For rashes related to allergic reactions, elemi, Roman chamomile, or peppermint may prove to be an effective natural allergy remedy.
+For rashes related to allergic reactions, elemi, Roman chamomile, or peppermint may help as a natural support to the skin.

 Allergies are common, and can be a real nuisance, draining your energy and zeal for life.
 But I can tell you from our own use, that essential oils have been a very reliable and safe natural remedy for allergies.